-It’s a very fucking strange time for everybody – the sand is shifting underneath us, and the world is not as we ever knew it.
-Either consciously or unconsciously, we are all connected in these strange, dire, frightening, unstable times.
-And because of all these things, there is more drug addiction, there is more suicide – people are leaving the planet every day.
+It’s a very fucking strange time for everybody - the sand is shifting underneath us, and the world is not as we ever knew it.
+We are all connected in these strange, dire, frightening, unstable times, either consciously or unconsciously.
+And because of all these things, there is more drug addiction, and there is more suicide - people are leaving the planet every day.
 Catastrophic things are happening to the environment.
-And when I sat back with the album after writing and recording it and looked at it as a whole, I thought, “Jesus fuck me this whole thing is about this.”
+And when I sat back with the album after writing and recording it and looked at it as a whole, I thought, "Jesus fuck me this whole thing is about this."
 None of it is about me personally.
 Obviously, the songs are filtered through my life experiences, but I think I tapped into something much more significant than myself here, and hopefully, that will resonate with people.
-I didn’t set out to do it, but that’s what came out so I’ll take it.
+I didn't set out to do it, but that's what came out so I’ll take it.

 'Crash Landing' is a great song.
 What can you tell me about it?

 There is weighty subject matter on every song on the album.
-There isn’t one song about skipping through a field or anything like that – it’s all heavy.
-But it’s done in a beautiful way, and a very uplifting melodic way, in a lot of cases.
-Because I also believe that life is about polarity and there is no night without day – a magnet is about polarity you can’t exist just with one thing, so you do need the darkness with the light.
+There isn't one song about skipping through a field or anything like that – it's all heavy.
+But it's done in a beautiful way and a very uplifting melodic way in many cases.
+Because I also believe that life is about polarity and there is no night without day - a magnet is about polarity you can't exist just with one thing, so you do need the darkness with the light.